SAS Rogue Heroes Season 2: Everything you need to know

-(Pocket-lint) - SAS Rogue Heroes is a dramatization of Ben Macintyre's book of the same name, which is positioned very much as an authorised history of the British SAS in the early years of its foundation.
+SAS Rogue Heroes is a dramatization of Ben Macintyre's book of the same name, which is positioned very much as an authorised history of the British SAS in the early years of its foundation.

 The BBC show was widely praised, taking the adrenaline-fuelled exploits detailed in the book and serving up with a twist, thanks to Steven Knight's adaptation.
 Steven Knight, who writes and produces, is also known for the likes of Peaky Blinders.